VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/long-running-tasks.md

 ---
 ## Introduction

-VirtoCommerce scheduler is the utility of executing periodical tasks in order to manage system data from background processes.В **Currently system needs those three tasks to run in background to ensure data consistency**:
+VirtoCommerce scheduler is the utility of executing periodical tasks in order to manage system data from background processes. **Currently system needs those three tasks to run in background to ensure data consistency**:

 1. Re-index catalog changes
 2. Create index for new catalogs
-3. Update orderвЂ™s status: pending to processed
+3. Update orders status: pending to processed

 You can create new jobs just by implementing IJobActivity interface.
-In order to inform В scheduler about new job, you should register implementation in the SystemJobs table.
+In order to inform  scheduler about new job, you should register implementation in the SystemJobs table.

 <img src="../../../assets/images/table.jpg" />

-There you can see the вЂњProcess Search Index WorkвЂќ registration information: job is implemented in the class named VirtoCommerce.Scheduling.Jobs.ProcessSearchIndexWork, starts periodically each 100 seconds; AllowMultipleInstance=1 means that job can be started on every server in cluster (AllowMultipleInstance=0 means that job can start only from one server, most often because such processes canвЂ™t run asynchronously).В Note: LastExecutionTime, NextExecution fields are unused and will be deleted soon.
+There you can see the `Process Search Index Work` registration information: job is implemented in the class named VirtoCommerce.Scheduling.Jobs.ProcessSearchIndexWork, starts periodically each 100 seconds; AllowMultipleInstance=1 means that job can be started on every server in cluster (AllowMultipleInstance=0 means that job can start only from one server, most often because such processes cant run asynchronously).
+Note: LastExecutionTime, NextExecution fields are unused and will be deleted soon.

 You can use also VirtoCommerce manager form: